ProfessionalsCraig A. Benson

-Craig’s extensive pro bono practice has spanned the areas of political asylum and immigration, disability benefits, civil rights for members of the LGBT community and those living with HIV, post-conviction relief, and tenant rights.
+Craig’s extensive pro bono practice has spanned the areas of political asylum and immigration, reproductive freedom, disability benefits, civil rights for members of the LGBT community and those living with HIV, post-conviction relief, and tenant rights.
 He was also part of the Paul, Weiss team that represented Edie Windsor in the historic litigation that resulted in the Supreme Court declaring the Defense of Marriage Act unconstitutional.

 Craig was elected to the Order of the Coif and served as articles editor of the Georgetown Law Journal.
 He co-authored Custodial Interrogation, Twenty-Eighth Annual Review of Criminal Procedure, 87 Geo.
 L.J.
 1683 (1999).
 Craig also has served as a member of the editorial board of the Antitrust Practitioner, a publication of the ABA Section of Antitrust Law's Civil Practice and Procedure Committee.